jossansik/Portfolio-project5-partysite-frontend/README.md

 ### User goals

+- Users can view categories
+- Users can filter posts within a category by tags
-Users can view the content on the site to get inspiration and ideas Users can log in and access their profile page
+- Users can view the content on the site to get inspiration and ideas
+- Users can comment on posts
+- Users can log in and access their profile page
-Users can upload and share their own content
+- Users can upload and share their own content
-User can bookmark other users content and thereby build a collection ... some more...
+- Users can bookmark other users content and thereby build a collection
+- Users can view their bookmarked posts
+- Users can like content
+- Users can edit their profile
+- Users can delete their posts
+- Users can log out

 ### Site admin goals
 Features for (staff) adminwebsite